samuel-bohman/Azure-TDSP-ProjectTemplate/data/README.md

 # Data

-This folder hosts all data for a data science project.
+This folder hosts (samples of) all data for a data science project.
 It has three sub-folders:

 1. Raw
 2. Processed